yoichiro0406/cascading_feature_extraction/README.md

 ## Acknowledgements
 Our code is mainly based on [RPMNet](https://github.com/yewzijian/RPMNet).
-We appriciate them for making the code available.
+We appreciate them for making the code available.